mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ### Delivery of messages and attachments

-Delivery in order and resilience against intermittent message loss are the two main properties expected by MLS from the MS.
+Delivery in order and resilience against intermittent message loss are the two main properties expected by MLS from the DS.
-Another guarantee provided by MLS is that clients will know after receiving a message by a Member that all previous message sent by this member have been properly received.
+Another guarantee provided by MLS is that Clients will know after receiving a message by a Member that all previous message sent by this member have been properly received.

-Additionally the MS is expected to be able, depending on the expectations of the Group, to send acknowledgments (ACKs or NACKs) and to exercise retries when a message has not been delivered properly to a client.
+Additionally the DS is expected to be able, depending on the expectations of the Group, to send acknowledgments (ACKs or NACKs) and to exercise retries when a message has not been delivered properly to a client.
-Meanwhile, it is possible for multiple reasons that messages can be indefinitely hold by an dishonest or malfunctionning MS, a network loss, etc.
+Meanwhile, it is possible for multiple reasons that messages can be indefinitely hold by an dishonest or malfunctionning DS, a network loss, etc.
-In this Denial of Service scenario, the receiver has no knowledge of this situation until it tries sending a message to the Group and receives no valid acknowledgment.
+In this Denial Of Service scenario, the receiver has no knowledge of this situation until it tries sending a message to the Group and receives no valid acknowledgment.

-It is typically expected that servers that are not trusted regarding correct delivery will not be trusted regarding the Group membership information either.
+It is typically expected that servers that are not trusted regarding correct delivery will not be trusted regarding the group membership information either.

 ### Membership knowledge